rwxrob/notes/My home lab/Kubespray upgrades/Upgrade Kubernetes cluster with Kubespray.md

 > [!DANGER]
-> Each upgrade using Kubespray *must* only be between one minor version and the procedure for each is sometimes *radically* different than the previous based on changes to the source, versioning, tagging, releasing, and other whims of project members.
-There is absolutely *zero* order in this chaos (at least enough to be procedurally executed or implemented in any sort of automation.)
+> Each upgrade using Kubespray *must* only be between one minor version.
+Also, historically, the changes include breaking changes to inventory organization and naming.
+The project has demonstrated no desire to maintain any level of backward compatibility and openly states it does *not* follow semantic versioning (despite the similar version numbers).

 1. Determine the current Kubespray version
 	1. `cd kubespray; gitl`